Skip to content

 “Cannot find module” after generation — the generated file might import from packages you haven’t installed.
 If client: 'react-query', you need @tanstack/react-query installed.
 If httpClient: 'axios', you need axios.
 Check the generated imports and install missing packages.

-For related API client issues, see Fix: tRPC Not Working and Fix: TanStack Query Not Working.
+For related API client issues, see Fix: tRPC Not Working, Fix: TanStack Query Not Working, Fix: MSW Not Working, and Fix: Axios Network Error.

 F